Class A baseball: Mick's pitching performance helps East eliminate Southeast; Creighton Prep fends off Elkhorn South's late rally

 Indeed, it was Mick’s pitching gem that ensured Lincoln East is one of the last four teams standing at the Class A state baseball tournament for the second year in a row.
 The Class A No. 3 Spartans staved off elimination by defeating No. 6 Lincoln Southeast 5-1 at Bellevue West High School on Tuesday night.

-Coming off a disappointing 3-0 loss to Millard West last night where it managed just two base hits, Lincoln East’s (26-4) bounce back hopes took another twist when storms rolled through the Omaha metro area.
+Coming off a disappointing 3-0 loss to Millard West last night when it managed just two base hits, Lincoln East’s (26-4) bounce-back hopes took another twist when storms rolled through the Omaha metro area.

 Elimination games originally scheduled for Papillion’s Fricke Field were moved to Bellevue West’s all-turf field, and the Spartans had plenty of waiting around to do before their first pitch.